 Verify patient benefits and eligibility: Making outbound calls to payers to get detailed benefits information in hours, not days.

 Automate prior authorizations: Handling the entire process from initiation to follow up, reducing care delays.
-More than 9 in 10 physicians report that prior authorizations delay necessary care.

 Check claim status: Continuously following up with payers on unpaid claims to accelerate collections and reduce denials.